It doesn't feel rough, like you might have thought something made out of plastic would.Pupil, aged 9

 We decided to make a commitment, all our Polyester Blazers and Jackets would be made from recycled polyester, there would not be a non-eco version available.

-Became official Eco-Schools England partners.
+We became official Eco-Schools England partners.

 Awarded the Bronze and Silver Environmental Business pledge awards.